SyntaxError52/empire-clicker/README.md

 - Fixed value of shop items
 - Added Shadow
 - Added Nuclear Wars

+v1.6
 - Nerfed the houses upgrade because SyntaxError said it was too OP :/

-v1.6
-- Nerfed Shop Items
+- Better Favicon
+- Bug fixes and other tweaks

 ## How to save
 1. Right click and click Inspect
 2. Go to console